Skip to main content

 Create Groups for the Client Home Folder

-The following code will create the 2 groups:
+The following code creates the 2 groups:

 # Create group to upload to client home folder